 Humans often overestimate their ability and underestimate their inability.
 Yet the humble recognize that they are not God.
 God is all-powerful, all-knowing, and able to handle all our cares.
 As a humble person, you can cast all your cares on Him because you know He cares for you.
 To “cast” literally means to “throw.”
 It is from the same Greek word used to describe how the people threw their coats on the colt before Jesus rode it into Jerusalem on Palm Sunday (Luke 19:35).
 We should not hold onto our cares.
 Instead, we should throw them to our Father God who cares for us.
 He has big shoulders; He can handle our burdens.

-Cares refer to worries, difficulties and needs of this world, and anxieties.
+Cares refers to worries, difficulties and needs of this world, and anxieties.
 The NLT says to “give all your worries and cares to God,” and the NIV says to “cast all your anxiety on him.”
 Everything that worries us or weighs us down is to be given to the God who cares so deeply for us.
-These verses do not promise that God will fix or remove our concerns.
+These verses do not promise that God will remove the source of our anxiety—although He certainly can and often has (see Isaiah 37:36 and Mark 4:39).
 Instead, the assurance is in knowing that He cares for us, which is why we can cast our cares on Him.
 God is trustworthy to handle our cares in the best way.
 Romans 8:28 tells us that God works all things for the good of those who love Him and are called according to His purpose.
 We trust that God is able and willing to deal with our cares.

 Jesus also invited people to cast their cares on Him: “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”
 (Matthew 11:28–30).
 Jesus calls us to come to Him and cast our cares or burdens on Him.
 When we do, the promise is that we will find rest for our souls.
 The assurance is based on who He is.
 We can come to Him with any of our concerns in prayer, and, while the burden may still exist, our souls will find rest as we trust in Him to help us carry it and to sustain us through the trial.